-For those taking only the first segment of the Balkan Mosaic, you are transferred to airport for your flight.
-For those continuing on the second leg, we start with a scenic drive to Dubrovnik, the enchanting resort and historical city on the Adriatic Sea.
+Those taking only the first leg of our Balkan Mosaic journey are transferred to the airport in time for their departure flight.
+For those continuing on the second leg, we start with a scenic drive to Dubrovnik, the enchanting and historic resort city on the Adriatic Sea.

 Day 16: Dubrovnik

-Enjoy a walking tour through the old walled heart of Dubrovnik.
-Here all motor vehicles are banned.
-Our vehicle drops us outside the Pile Gate where we visit the old walled town, where we will be viewing from the outside many of the sites including Franciscan Monastery, housing one of the world's oldest pharmacies, the Old Harbour, St. Laurence Fortress, the Sponza and Rector's Palace and other points of interest.
-Dubrovnik is the best-preserved walled city in Europe.
-Afternoon is free to explore on your own allowing to explore the many sites on your own.
+Dubrovnik offers a beautiful combination of picturesque orange rooftops, shimmering blue waters and noteworthy monuments.
+Enjoy a walking tour through the old walled heart of the city, where all vehicles are banned.
+Dubrovnik is the best preserved walled city in Europe.
+Our vehicle drops us outside the Pile Gate, where we visit the old walled town.
+Some of the beautiful sites we will see (from the outside only) include the Franciscan Monastery, housing one of the world’s oldest pharmacies, the Old Harbour, Saint Laurence Fortress, the Sponza and Rector’s Palace, and more.
+Afternoon is free to explore on our own.
 (B)

 Day 17: Dubrovnik/Split or Trogir (Drive)

 After a leisurely day on the beautiful Adriatic Coast, we drive to Split.
-A picturesque drive takes through coastal villages and we make a brief stop at the town of Makarska before reaching the old town of Split or Trogir.
+Our scenic journey takes us through coastal villages.
+We make a brief stop at the town of Makarska before reaching the old town of Split or Trogir.